tienfuc/bsm_helper/README.md

 ![](https://raw.githubusercontent.com/tienfuc/bsm_helper/master/demo.png)

-This is a tool to query boshiamy code.
+This is a tool to query boshiamy(嘸蝦米) code.

 Accept two kind of input: